Ceelog/phpdoc-en/src/features/http-auth.md

 picky about the order of the headers.
 Sending the *WWW-Authenticate* header before the *HTTP/1.0 401* header seems to do the trick for now.

-In order to prevent someone from writing a script which reveals the password for a page that was authenticated through a traditional external mechanism, the PHP\_AUTH variables will not be set if external authentication is enabled for that particular page and
-<a href="/ini/sect/safe-mode.html#ini.safe-mode" class="link">safe mode</a>
-is enabled.
-Regardless, `REMOTE_USER` can be used to identify the externally-authenticated user.
-So, you can use `$_SERVER['REMOTE_USER']`.

 > **Note**: **Configuration Note**
 >
 > PHP uses the presence of an *AuthType* directive to determine whether